 The program provides healthy lifestyle and nutrition information for pregnant women and their support people.
 It offers:

-Weekly drop-in programs and services are available in St. Catharines, Welland, Niagara Falls, Port Colborne and Fort Erie.
-Due to COVID-19, the program is currently online through Zoom.
+Weekly drop-in programs and services are available in person at locations across Niagara and online through Zoom.

 Regular physical activity during pregnancy can help maintain body weight, reduce stress levels, help with sleeping, and build strength for labour and delivery.
 Talk to your health care provider about your physical activity routine and learn more about being active during your pregnancy.